nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

-We request a file from a peer, or tell a peer that we want to send a file to them.
+This message is sent when attempting to upload a file.
+It can also be used to send a download request, but Nicotine+ and the official client uses QueueUpload for this purpose instead.

 #### Data Order